Skip to footer content

 What Does the ToDataTable Parameter Control?

 For headerless CSV files, use ToDataTable(false) and manually assign column names afterward.
 You can iterate through the Columns collection and set meaningful names based on your data schema.
 Alternatively, prepend a header row to your CSV programmatically before loading.
-IronXL also supports creating spreadsheets from scratch if you need to add headers to existing data.
+IronXL also supports creating Excel files from scratch if you need to add headers to existing data.

 What Are the Performance Implications of Large CSV Files?

-How to Import DataTable into SQL Server?
+How Do You Import a DataTable into SQL Server?

 using System.Data;